 - The app itself doesn't do much

-- Only one active Bluetooth smart connection at a time
+- Only one active Bluetooth connection at a time

 With Polar Beat, you can track things like workout routes, distance traveled, calorie burn, speed (where applicable), and the duration of your training sessions.
-You can also subscribe to upgrades for an additional cost and access things like personalized training advice, fitness tests, and finding your running index.
 To use this heart rate monitor, you wet the rubber back of the band and fasten the band snugly around your chest.
 Then, snap in the heart rate sensor, pair it with the Polar Beat app, and you're ready to go!

-Keep in mind that you do have to wet the back of the band before fastening it around your chest to get this sensor to work, and it is slightly visible under clothing.
-Some users also found it annoying to wear this sensor around their chest and prefer wearing it somewhere more convenient, like the wrist or arm.
+Keep in mind that you do have to wet the band's back before fastening it around your chest to get this sensor to work, and it is slightly visible under clothing.
+Some users find it annoying to wear this sensor around their chest.

 - High-quality heart rate monitoring

 - Pair with Polar Beat app to track your training and reach your goals.

 - Easy to use and care for

 Keep your finger on the pulse with one of the best heart rate monitors.
 Stay on top of your heart health, find your optimal heart-based training zones, log accurate calorie burn, test ECG, and more with one of these heart sensors.

 Our pick for best overall is Polar Verity Sense.
 It's accurate, can be worn on the arm or temple, has great connectivity, and can store up to 600 training sessions.
 Whether you want a chest strap, armband, fitness tracker, or budget pick, we've got you covered on this list of best heart rate monitors.